 Provide a safe, confidential place to talk about how your symptoms affect you at home and at work

 Equip you with knowledge so that you can get the help you need

 De-mystify some topics around menopause

 Provide self-help information and links to trusted websites/apps

-We have confirmed initial dates for 2023 in the table below.
+You can see confirmed dates and a booking link, in the table below.